micmejia/bible-dump/AMPC/Hebrews/Heb 10.md

 For if it were otherwise, would [these sacrifices] not have stopped being offered?
-Since the worshipers had [^a]once for all been cleansed, they would no longer have any guilt _or_ consciousness of sin.
+Since the worshipers had once for all been cleansed, they would no longer have any guilt _or_ consciousness of sin.